Wesztman/mkdocs-azure-pipelines/README.md

 ### Phase 5: Robustness and extras

-- [ ] Parse variable section.
-- [ ] Support different syntaxes for parameters and variables i.e both with and without "name" and "type" keys.
+- [ ] Support different syntaxes for parameters i.e both with and without "name" and "type" keys.
 - [ ] Handle syntax errors gracefully with clear error messages.

-- [ ] Support smaller tags with only start point for title, about, example to make the syntax less verbose.
+### Phase 6: Any Azure Pipeline

+- [ ] Make the plugin work with any Azure Pipeline yaml file, not just templates.
+This means parsing variables, pool, trigger, resources etc.

 ## Syntax